 As an organisation, we are striving to reduce the number of households that need to be placed in temporary accommodation.
 As previously explained, the last decade has seen gradually falling temporary accommodation usage in Oxford, a trend not seen universally in the county.
-Since the introduction of the HRA in particular, trends across the country have seen most local authorities use temporary accommodation more.
-The reduction of use in Oxford, may be attributed to a number of complex factors, but we believe is mostly linked to our improved homelessness prevention offer, more focus on move-on in our temporary accommodation stock, and our improved Private Rented Sector access schemes both avoiding temporary accommodation placements and moving people from temporary accommodation on into the private sector.
-This leaves us in the position that while we have higher temporary accommodation rates than rural Oxfordshire, we have significantly better per capita temporary accommodation rate than our peer group of urban authorities (see chapter 5.4).
+Since the introduction of the Homelessness Reduction Act in particular, trends across the country have seen most local authorities use temporary accommodation more.
+The reduction of use in Oxford that we saw after the introduction of the HRA, may be attributed to a number of complex factors, but we believe is mostly linked to our improved homelessness prevention offer, more focus on move-on in our temporary accommodation stock, and our improved Private Rented Sector access schemes which help to both avoid temporary accommodation placements and move people from temporary accommodation on into the private sector.